Making the Move: Canada to the USA

 Last but by no means least, making the move from Canada to the USA will not only give you the opportunity to work in a new country but it will allow you to make lasting friendships and provide you with some wonderful experiences.
 What’s better is that Canadian nurses are able to travel to the US on a TN visa, meaning you won’t have to wait long at all to start your adventure south of the border.
 If this isn’t enough, then there’s always the weather.

 Working in the USA as a nurse is a big change from nursing in Canada, but it can be a great experience to head south for a new adventure.
-So if you fancy exchanging Alberta for Alabama, New Brunswick for New Hampshire, or Ontario for Ohio, then get in touch with us today and find out how we can help you.
+So if you fancy exchanging Alberta for Alabama, New Brunswick for New Hampshire, or Ontario for Ohio, then get in touch with us today and find out how we can help you or to register your interest in our upcoming Canada events please fill in the form below.